The world of private real estate provides new, and in my opinion, superior options compared to simply investing in public REITs.

 Our team is ready to walk you through MLG’s longstanding history investing in private real estate and our unique solutions for both novice and experienced real estate investors alike.
 Learn more.

-Lindsey Rozran is an Assistant Vice President at MLG Capital, focused on sourcing deals in the Southwest region for MLG’s JV private equity strategy.
+Lindsey (Rozran) Collings is an Assistant Vice President at MLG Capital, focused on sourcing deals in the Southwest region for MLG’s JV private equity strategy.
 She also spends her time working with a number of our west coast individual investors and Registered Investment Advisors nationwide.
-In her free time she enjoys whipping up new creations in the kitchen and also recently picked up golfing, to the delight of her fiancé.
+In her free time, she enjoys whipping up new creations in the kitchen and also recently picked up golfing, to the delight of her husband.